stevensaundersmedia/Vault/meal-planning.md

 - My wife
 - My eldest
 - My youngest
-- Preferences and constraints: *[add here — dietary requirements, dislikes, allergies]*
+- Preferences and constraints: no strict dietary requirements; no allergies; adults - preference for spicy food, slow cooker recipes in winter and at weekends, easy to prepare meals during the week when things are at their busiest; eldest - loves carbonara, likes pasta meatballs, will eat ham sandwiches for ever; youngest - eats pasta all the time, but doesn't eat much at meal times, doesn't eat enough vegetables for all the activity he does

 ---

 ## My preferences

 *[Fill in as relevant:]*
-- Foods I enjoy:
+- Foods I enjoy: spicy food, Indian food, Chinese food, steak, chips, fish, salad
-- Foods I dislike:
+- Foods I dislike: cauliflower
-- Cuisines I cook regularly:
+- Cuisines I cook regularly: spicy food, meat dishes in slow cooker
-- Cuisines I want to explore more:
+- Cuisines I want to explore more: Chinese
-- How much time I realistically have to cook on a weeknight:
+- How much time I realistically have to cook on a weeknight: 15 minutes
 - Weekend cooking — more or less effort than weekdays?
+More effort but use the opportunity to batch cook for meals through the rest of the week

 ---